Sydney McLaughlin-Levrone

 After the Pandemic

-Sydney McLaughlin-Levrone wouldn’t race at all in 2020 due to the COVID-19 pandemic and the delay of the Olympic Games.
-Upon her return in 2021, she would run 51.90 seconds in the 400-meter hurdles to win the USA Olympic Trials and qualify for her second Olympics.
-It would also be the first time she broke the world record.
+Sydney McLaughlin-Levrone didn’t race at all in 2020 due to the COVID-19 pandemic and the delay of the Olympic Games.
+Upon her return in 2021, she ran 51.90 seconds in the 400-meter hurdles to win the USA Olympic Trials and qualify for her second Olympics.
+It was also her first time breaking the world record.

-McLaughlin-Levrone would run a personal best in the Olympic Final of 51.46 seconds, beating Muhammad and her rival over the next several years, Femke Bol.
+McLaughlin-Levrone ran a personal best in the Olympic Final of 51.46 seconds, beating Muhammad and her biggest rival over the next several years, Femke Bol.

-The World Championships held in Oregon would be McLaughlin-Levrone’s main focus for 2022.
-She would run 50.68 seconds in the 400-meter hurdles final, taking home gold and setting a new World Record.
+The World Championships held in Oregon were McLaughlin-Levrone’s main focus for 2022.
+She ran 50.68 seconds in the 400-meter hurdles final, taking home gold and setting a new World Record.

 Her 2023 season started well.
-In July, she would run a world-leading time of 48.74 seconds in the 400 meters at the USA Championships, but she would have to pull out of the World Championships.
-Her rival Bol would win the championships.
+In July, she ran a world-leading time of 48.74 seconds in the 400 meters at the USA Championships, but she would have to pull out of the World Championships.
+Her rival Bol, won the championships.

-Sydney McLaughlin-Levrone would return in top form in 2024, breaking her own World Record in the 400-meter hurdles at the Olympic Trials with a time of 50.65 seconds.
+Sydney McLaughlin-Levrone returned to top form in 2024, breaking her own World Record in the 400-meter hurdles at the Olympic Trials with a time of 50.65 seconds.

 The 2024 Olympics were largely seen as a showdown between her and Femke Bol.
 Sydney McLaughlin-Levrone had won both of their previous head-to-head races.